Revised 6/19/2015 by a vote of the Fellows.

 (1) Election to the Board of Directors.
 Each year nominations for the three open seats on the board will be solicited from the Fellows, a list of nominees compiled, and that list presented to the Fellows for a vote.
 The three nominees with the largest number of votes are elected to the positions on the board.

-(2) Election of the President: Every four years the Board elects a President, who appoints from the fellows of the Society a Secretary/Treasurer, a Membership Director, a Webmaster, a Journal Editor, and members of an Editorial Board who serve at the discretion of the Editor.
+(2) Election of the President: Every four years the Board elects a President, who appoints from the fellows of the Society a Secretary/Treasurer, a Membership Director, a Webmaster, and a Journal Editor, who will in turn appoint an Editorial Board.
 A President is elected according to the following procedure.
 Six months before the expiration of the President’s term, a Nominating Committee appointed by the President solicits nominations from the Fellows.
 Any of the Fellows may nominate a candidate, with self-nomination permitted.
 The Nominating Committee reviews the nominees and prepares a slate of candidates to be submitted to the Board.
 The Board votes on the slate, with majority determining the outcome.
 If for any reason the President is unable to carry out his term, the Treasurer/Secretary becomes Acting President, and must convene a special election for president to occur on or before December 15 of that year.

 (3) Becoming a Fellow.
 To become a Fellow of the Society one must be nominated by a Fellow, must be an outstanding scholar with a substantial publication record in one of the fields associated with moving images, must have presented at an SCSMI conference or symposium, and must have a strong commitment to the mission of the Society.
 An appreciation for the literature of both the arts and the sciences must be demonstrated in the scholarly work.
 The nominating Fellow should provide to board members and other fellows a brief written introduction to the nominee, demonstrating that the nominated member meets the requirements listed above.
 The candidate must be approved by no fewer than nine members of the Board before the nomination is presented to the Fellowship for a vote.
 The candidate must then be approved by a minimum of 4/5 of the voting fellows.
 The fellowship will be given a period of no less than four weeks to vote on the nomination.
 They will be polled by e-mail, with a non-response not counting as a vote.
 Fellows are Fellows for life unless they submit a written resignation.